Exclusive: Third Point builds stake in Ray-Ban maker EssilorLuxottica - sources | MarketScreener

 In June, it called on Sony Corp to spin off its semiconductor business and sell off stakes in Sony Financial and other units, in order to position itself as a leading global entertainment company.

-It also urged United Technologies Corp to cancel its aerospace merger with U.S. defence contractor Raytheon Co, calling the deal "ill conceived."
+It also urged United Technologies Corp to cancel its aerospace merger with U.S. defense contractor Raytheon Co, calling the deal "ill conceived."
 Earlier this month, the fund disclosed it trimmed its stake in United Technologies.

-In the first half of 2019, Third Point's flagship fund earned a 13.1% return, fuelled by gains at many of its activist positions ranging from Nestle to Sony.
+In the first half of 2019, Third Point's flagship fund earned a 13.1% return, fueled by gains at many of its activist positions ranging from Nestle to Sony.

 (Reporting by Svea Herbst-Bayliss in Boston and Claudia Cristoferi in Milan; Additional reporting by Matthias Blamont in Paris and Pamela Barbaglia in London; Editing by Lisa Shumaker)